Bilingual dictionary: Distribution

 Bilingual dictionaries are available for nearly every combination of popular languages.
 They also often exist between language pairs where one language is popular and the other isn't.
 Bilingual dictionaries between two uncommon languages are much less likely to exist.

 Multilingual dictionaries

 Multilingual dictionaries are closely related to bilingual dictionaries.
 In a multilingual dictionary, a person looks up a word or phrase in one language and is presented with the translation in several languages.
 Multilingual dictionaries can be arranged alphabetically or words can be grouped by topic.
-When grouped by topic, it is common for a multilingual dictionary to be illustrated.
+When grouped by topic, a multilingual dictionary can be presented as a phrase book, or illustrated in the form of a visual dictionary.

 Publishers

 There are many publishers and manufacturers of both printed and electronic bilingual dictionaries.
 For example: